 If you want to build an entry-level eCommerce website powered by WooCommerce, then it will cost around $190 per year.

-The price may go high if you’d like to install premium addons and a premium theme for your online store.
+The price may go higher if you’d like to install premium addons and a premium theme for your online store.

 Building a Website — How to Avoid Overpaying

 Starting small is the best way to avoid overpaying and cut down on spending.
-To save cost, you can always explore the free WordPress theme and plugin directories to enhance your website.
+To save on costs, you can always explore the free WordPress theme and plugin directories to enhance your website.

 Once you start attracting visitors, you can consider adding a premium theme and premium plugins.
-To save cost, always keep an eye out for WordPress deals and coupons to get huge discounts for your purchases.
+To stay within your budget, always keep an eye out for WordPress deals and coupons to get huge discounts on your purchases.